amba5555/SmartPM2.5/docs/Checklist.md

 **Goal:** Make the project reproducible and maintainable.
 **Estimated time:** 1–2 days.

-- [ ] Add `docs/README.md` with quick-start steps for local dev, deploy, and DB setup.
+- [ ] Add `docs/README.md` with quick-start steps for local dev, deploy, and DB setup (this checklist is a companion).
-- [ ] Add `.env.example` with variable names and descriptions.
+- [ ] Add `.env.example` with variable names and descriptions (see `web/backend/.env.example`).
-- [ ] Document API endpoints and sample responses.
+- [ ] Document API endpoints and sample responses (see `web/backend/README.md`).
 - [ ] Provide a troubleshooting section (common MQTT, network, and Supabase errors).
+The backend logs helpful MQTT flags (mid/dup/retain) on receipt.

+Success criteria: new team members can follow README to run the system locally.

 **Success criteria:** New team members can follow README to run the system locally.